Thexiss/txs-elevator/README.md

 ---

-This update now includes the dynamic **export** functionality, allowing you to add elevators programmatically! 🚀 Let me know if you need any further changes or additions!
+This update now includes the dynamic **export** functionality, allowing you to add elevators programmatically! 🚀

 ## Key Bindings

 - **Interact** with the elevator using `qb-target`.
 - **Close the menu** with the `ESC` key.

-## Credits

-This script is based on the QB-Core framework and uses qb-target for interaction.
-Feel free to contribute or modify it for your server.

 ## License